DataResearchLabs/my_time_tabulator/README.md

     * Managers are too busy to notice all the great work you do...so package it up into easily digestable projects, tasks, times, and dates.<br>
     * Sell your work story...because nobody else is going to do it for you.<br>

-3. **Red Light/Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:
+3. **Red Light - Green Light**: Wouldn't it be nice to tag and rollup all your tasks as:
     * Green Light: What you were hired to do<br>
     * Yellow Light: What can be delegated or packaged for a peer<br>
     * Orange Light: What may be important, but not what you were hired to do<br>